Thoregon/evolux.everblack/doc/spec.md

 The everblack components offer a special shop where components are registered, tested and evaluated.

+## Secure Service within the browser

+All operations which needs any key will be wrapped with a shared worker.
+The worker is responsible to keep the keys secure.

+The keys are loaded and decrypted only within the worker and never exposed.

 ## BlackObject structure

 Each black object grants access to its 'direct' attributes.